kwameopareasiedu/gamekit/README.md

 ## Installation

-Gamekit is distributed as a Maven dependency on Github packages.
+GameKit is distributed as a Maven dependency on Github packages.
 To include in your project add its dependency to your `pom.xml`

 ```xml